wtrep/shopify-backend-challenge/README.md

  * The [shopify-backend-challenge-auth](https://github.com/wtrep/shopify-backend-challenge-auth) repository that contains the source code for the authentification microservice
  * The [shopify-backend-challenge-image](https://github.com/wtrep/shopify-backend-challenge-image) repository that contains the source code for the image microservice

-Each repository contain details about its content.
+Each repository contains details about its content.
 To get detailed information about how to query the API, you can visit the [Swagger documentation page](https://app.swaggerhub.com/apis-docs/wtrep/shopify-images-repo/1.0.0).

 ## Terraform
-The terraform folder contains three modules that create seperatly their respective content :
+The terraform folder contains three modules that create their respective content separately :
 ````
 .
 ├── bucket     // Create the Cloud Storage Bucket and a service account with write access